-- Talaat Mostafa Group Holding TMG Holding S,A,E, was established on 13 February 2007 under the provisions of law 95 of 1992 and its executive regulations and registered in Egypt under Commercial Registration numbered 187398 by date 3 April 2007, and the company period is 25 years. - The main objective of the Company is participating in the incorporation of shareholding companies or participating in the capital increase of those companies. - The company headquarter and legal place is 36, Mosadek st, Dokki Giza Arabic republic of Egypt. - The consolidated financial statements for the year ended 31 December 2020 were approved on 02 March 2021 according to the board of directors' resolution issued on the same date.
+- Talaat Mostafa Group Holding TMG Holding S,A,E, was established on 13 February 2007 under the provisions of law 95 of 1992 and its executive regulations. - The company was registered with the commercial register number 187398 on April 3, 2007, - The company has a term of 25 years. - The main objective of the Company is participating in the incorporation of shareholding companies or participating in the capital increase of those companies. - The company headquarter and legal place is 36, Mosadek st, Dokki Giza Arabic republic of Egypt. - The consolidated financial statements For the Three-Months Ended 31 March 2021 were approved on 29 May 2021 according to the board of directors' resolution issued on the same date.